Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 - `CI / tap syntax (Linux)`: This runs `brew style` and `brew audit` on all official taps (note that although this has Linux in its name, it does check `Homebrew/homebrew-core`, `Homebrew/linuxbrew-core` and all cask repos).
-- `CI / docker`: This builds and deploys a new Homebrew docker image.
+- `CI / docker`: This builds and deploys a new Homebrew Docker image.
-- `CI / test everything (macOS)`: This runs `brew tests` on macOS.
+- `CI / test everything (macOS)`: This runs several checks on macOS including `brew tests`, `brew update-tests`, `brew test-bot --only-formulae --test-default-formula`, `brew readall` and `brew doctor`.
 - `CI / tests (no-compatibility mode)`, `CI / tests (generic OS)` and `CI / tests (Linux)`: These run `brew tests` with various options on Linux.

+_Note that this list is non-exhaustive and can change over time._

 ### `brew tests` and Codecov